 COUNTRY DESCRIPTION: Grenada is a developing Caribbean island nation.
 The capital is St. George’s.
 Tourism facilities vary, according to price and area.
-Read the Department of State’s Fact Sheet on Grenada for additional information.
+Read the Department of State’s Fact Sheet for additional information

 SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to live or visit Grenada, please take the time to tell our Embassy about your trip.
 If you enroll in our Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements, but only if you tell us how we can reach you while you are here.
 It will also help your friends and family get in touch with you in an emergency.
 We encourage you to download our free Smart Traveler app, available through iTunes and Google Play.

 The U.S. Embassy is located on the main road in L’Anse aux Epines, St. George’s, just past the Christian Scientist Church, and is approximately 15 minutes from the Maurice BishopInternational Airport.
 Telephone: 1-(473) 444-1173/4/5; fax: 1-(473) 444-4820.
 You can contact the Embassy by e-mail.
 Embassy Grenada’s consulate’s hours are 8:00 a.m. to 12 p.m., by appointment, Monday to Friday except local and American holidays.
 Our emergency after-hours telephone number is 1-(473) 407-2495